Kong/docs.konghq.com/app/enterprise/1.3-rc/property-reference.md

 Duration in seconds for the expiration of the Dev Portal reset password token.
 Default `21600` is six hours.

+### portal_email_verification

+**Default:** `off`

+**Description:**

+When enabled, Developers receive an email upon registration to verify their account.
+Developers are not able to use the Developer Portal until they verify their account.

+Note: SMTP must be turned on in order to use this feature.

 ## Default Dev Portal SMTP Configuration